Rcrossmeister/RLQG/dataset/ACE2005/README.md

 └── index.html
 ```

-We are targeting to process the English version of ACE2005, an old version of Spacy is required to work with the preprocessing code:
+We will be processing the English version of ACE2005.
+An older version of SpaCy is required for the preprocessing code:

 ```shell
 conda deactivate